Arthur Moyse: Early life

-Adult life

-Moyse served with the British Army during the Second World War and took part in the 1944 airborne assault at Arnhem in the Netherlands.
-He was court-martialled twice for insubordination, which reflected his lifelong disdain for authority.
-In 1946, he began work on the buses for London Transport as a bus conductor in West London.
-He kept his job for decades and refused to leave even when he was offered a promotion, seeing it as part of his commitment to the working class.
+The artist

 Moyse was a self-taught artist.
-Dave Cunliffe, the Blackburn-based poet who founded the influential poetry magazine Poetmeat and its successor Global Tapestry, recalled that Moyse was prolific - he produced humorous and satirical cartoons, collages, watercolours, and pen-and-ink work, much of which was directed at the hypocrisies of middle-class life and the establishment.
-Cunliffe also recalled that, in the 1960s:
+Dave Cunliffe (2007), the Blackburn-based poet who founded the influential poetry magazine Poetmeat and its successor Global Tapestry, recalled that Moyse was prolific - he produced humorous and satirical cartoons, collages, watercolours, and pen-and-ink work, much of which was directed at the hypocrisies of middle-class life and the establishment.
+Cunliffe (2007) also recalled that, in the 1960s:

 Alternative magazine publishing was then changing from ink and spirit mimeo to offset litho.
 As all good artists, Arthur adapted to reproductive technological change.
 He altered his drawing methodology to include more lines and dots and less solid density.
 The underground press then used smaller offset printing machines with only a few rollers and consequent difficulty with large areas of solid ink.
 This was the start of a definite recognizable Arthur Moyse drawing style.
 William Burroughs used to say that his true audience was those readers who championed the mimeo (stencil duplicated) underground alternative press of the 60´s.
 Arthur shared this view and often told me that the greatest scourge of literature was the glossy expensively produced funded magazines that nobody much ever read.

-From the late 1960s to the early 1980s, Moyse was closely associated with Freedom, the British anarchist newspaper, where he wrote art criticism and contributed illustrations and political cartoons.
-Moyse also wrote articles for its related serial publications, Anarchy and The Raven.
+Around the middle to late 1960s, Moyse submitted illustrations to Cuddon's Cosmopolitan Review.
+From the late 1960s to the early 1980s, he was closely associated with Freedom, the British anarchist newspaper, to which he contributed illustrations and political cartoons.

 Moyse exhibited his art in various London galleries, including solo shows at the Flowers Gallery, and was a familiar figure in Soho’s radical and bohemian arts scenes.
 He maintained a habit of sending illustrated letters and postcards to friends, often including satirical or political messages.
-Among his published works are The golden convolvulus, More in Sorrow Six short stories, Fragments of Notes for an Autobiography, and a co-authored pamphlet Surrealism and Revolution with fellow anarchist Jim Duke.
-He also illustrated texts, for example Shelley’s The Mask of Anarchy.
+He also illustrated texts, for example Shelley’s The Mask of Anarchy (1978).